overengineered/courier/README.md

         }
     }

- Couriers are assigned to a Terminal, which is the performs the asynchronous operation.
+ Couriers are assigned to a Medium, which is the performs the asynchronous operation.
 It's best to define them outside activity class or to make them static to avoid leaking activity reference.

      public class NetworkOperations {
-        public static final Terminal<LoginParams, LoginResult> LOGIN = new Terminal<LoginParams, LoginResult>() {
+        public static final Medium<LoginParams, LoginResult> LOGIN = new Medium<LoginParams, LoginResult>() {
             @WorkerThread
             @Override
-            public LoginResult exchange(Exchange exchange, LoginParams loginParams) {
+            public LoginResult resolve(Exchange exchange, LoginParams loginParams) {
                 // perform network request
             }
         };